 Drawbacks: While this method is a quick way to organize your components, it can result in long component names for larger systems.
 It is not uncommon for component names to exceed the width of your layers panel, making it more cumbersome to scan and parse the layers panel.
 If you are migrating from Sketch, there is nothing wrong with this method, and it will help you get up and running faster; however, if you intend to spend a bit more time laying out master components and want to include some additional information alongside them, the next method may be a better approach.

 Our recommended method to organize components, is to use pages and frames as organizing containers.

-Benefits: This method allows you to decouple organization from the your component naming scheme.
-This results in shorter component names that are easier to scan in the layers panel, and i will allow you to use a naming scheme which is closer to your system's code base.
+Benefits: This method allows you to decouple organization from your component naming scheme.
+This results in shorter component names that are easier to scan in the layers panel, and will allow you to use a naming scheme which is closer to your system's code base.

 For example, you might have a page called "Buttons", and on it a dedicated frame for each type of button ("Primary" and "Secondary") where those master components reside.
 This will improve the experience when navigating the thumbnails in the components panel.
 Page names will appear as top level headings, and frame names will appear as collapsible subheads with all the components that reside within that frame below.

 This feature compliments the way many users were already starting to visually organize their library by laying out accompanying notes, annotations, proper and improper usage examples and other usage documentation alongside the master components.
 This way users have the ability to right click on any component instance in their document and choose "Go to Master Component", which will open the library document.
 Here they can view this additional information which may help them use the components in the way they were intended.